fallblu/fallblu/README.md

 Hi!
 I'm James, a CS and Mathematics student at Oxford College of Emory University.

-I'm still very much learning but one day I'd like to do research on machine learning.
+I'm still very much getting a handle on things but one day I'd like to do research on machine learning.

-I'm currently learning Python but I will soon start on HTML, CSS, and JS along with Django.
+I'm currently learning Python as well as HTML, CSS, and JS and will soon start learning Django